ChenDelong1999/RemoteCLIP/README.md

     ```

-- Now, you can initialize a CLIP model with `OpenCLIP`, then load the RemoteCLIP checkpoint with few lines of code:
+- Now, you can initialize a CLIP model with `OpenCLIP`, then load the RemoteCLIP checkpoint with a few lines of code:

     ```python
     import torch, open_clip